Low Voltage Supply Chain Challenges: Case Study

 4. Technological Evolution

-Manufacturers must balance the need for innovation with the risks associated with adopting modern technologies.
+Manufacturers must balance the benefits of technological advancement with the risks associated with implementation and employee training.

 5. Skilled Labor Shortage